FASCETS is a non-profit organization that celebrated its 20th anniversary in 2017.

 Our mission is: To increase understanding of people from a neurobehavioral perspective.

-FASCETS is an acronym for Fetal Alcohol Syndrome Consultation, Education, and Training Services.
-We began as a non-profit in October 1997, when the terminology had not yet evolved to the broader term of Fetal Alcohol Spectrum Disorders, or FASD.
+FASCETS is an acronym for Fetal Alcohol Spectrum Consultation, Education, and Training Services.
 The application of the FASCETS Neurobehavioral Model is not limited to alcohol-related symptoms of underlying brain dysfunction, as it is applicable to understanding and developing accommodations for any other brain-based conditions such as autism, ADHD, TBI, and others.

 What is the central value of the Neurobehavioral Model?
 It is the emotional shift made possible by understanding differently, notably from anger to compassion, from which all else follows.
 The fundamental emotional relationship to the person changes, which is the basis for hope, healing and health.